Seizures in Pets

 The test results may not indicate the specific reason for the seizure.
 In this case, your vet may wait to see if another seizure occurs or he/she may suggest medications.
 If the diagnosis is epilepsy, pets have an excellent chance to live a normal life as long as proper medical care and follow-up are provided.

 If you discover the cause of the seizure, you may be able to eliminate future seizures by eliminating the seizure’s source.
 For instance, if the seizure is due to chemical toxins, make sure your pet remains as free of toxins as possible.
-Provide human grade food and treats that do not contain chemical preservatives, fillers, or byproducts.
+Provide human-grade food and treats that do not contain chemical preservatives, fillers, or byproducts.
 Clean your house with chemical-free products.
 Also, use more natural flea, tick, & heartworm prevention products as some of these products may lower your pet’s seizure threshold and make seizures more difficult to control.
 Avoid products containing organophosphate insecticides.
-For safer heartworm prevention, use products containing interceptor and filaribits.
+For safer heartworm prevention, use products containing interceptors and filariasis.

 What can you do if your pet’s seizure condition cannot be cured and you realize you and your pet may have to live with the seizures?
 In the past, the only treatment options available were strong anticonvulsants that could have serious side effects.
 These still may be your only option.
 But, more natural approaches have been found to help some pets, either prior to stronger medications or in addition to them so that you may be able to lower the dose.
 There are a variety of treatment options that include a natural diet, acupuncture, nutritional supplements, homeopathy, herbs, and conventional medications.